Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: The model

-We briefly review the HW model following the version of \cite{Osawa-et-al-JRS2017}.
-Consider a city comprising $K\in\BbZ$ discrete zones, where $\BbZ$ is the set of integers.
-Let $[K] \Is \{1, 2, \hdots, K\}$ denote the set of zones.
-There is a large continuum of retailers that can enter or exit any zone in the city, and the equilibrium mass of retailers in the city is given by an equilibrium condition.
+Consider a city comprising $K\in\BbZ$ discrete zones.
+Let $[K]$ denote the set of zones.
+There is a large continuum of retailers that can enter or exit any zone in the city.
+The mass of retailers in the city is endogenously determined in equilibrium.
 The spatial distribution of retailers is denoted by $\Vtx = (x_i)_{i\in[K]}$, where $x_i \ge 0$ is the mass of retailers in zone $i\in[K]$.
 We call $i\in[K]$ with $x_i > 0$ a \textit{retail agglomeration}.
 The spatial distribution of the retailers, $\Vtx$, is the endogenous variable of the model.

 There is a continuum of consumers whose spatial distribution is exogenously given.
-Each infinitesimal consumer purchases a fixed amount of goods sold by retailers.
-Consumers' shopping behavior is modeled by a set of origin-constrained gravity equations, which is originally derived from the entropy-maximization principle \citep{wilson1967statistical}, a foundation for the logit model.
-The value spent in zone $i$ by consumers from zone $j$ is
+Each infinitesimal consumer purchases a single unit of goods sold by retailers.
+In aggregate, consumers' shopping behavior is modeled by a set of origin-constrained gravity equations, which is originally derived from the entropy-maximization principle \citep{wilson1967statistical}.
+The value spent in zone $i$ by consumers in zone $j$ is given as

-where the fixed constant $Q_j > 0$ denotes total demand in zone $j$; $t_{ji}$ is the generalized travel cost from zone $j$ to $i$; $\alpha > 0$ denotes scale economies; and $\beta > 0$ represents the rate at which demand decreases in distance.
-All variables, except retailers' spatial distribution $\Vtx$, are exogenous.
-In HW's terminology, $x_i^\alpha$ represents the \textit{attractiveness} of zone $i$ for consumers.
+where the fixed constant $Q_j > 0$ denotes the total demand (or the mass of consumers) in zone $j$, $t_{ji}$ is the generalized travel cost from zone $j$ to $i$, and $\beta > 0$ represents the rate at which demand decreases in distance.
+Also, in HW's terminology, $x_i^\alpha$ is the \textit{attractiveness} of zone $i$ for consumers, and $\alpha > 1$ is the elasticity of attractiveness.
+Greater $\alpha$ implies stronger agglomeration effects.

-Retailers incur a fixed cost $\kappa > 0$ to enter a zone.
-The total revenue of zone $i$ is equally distributed among the retailers therein.
-The profit of a retailer in zone $i$, which is a function of $\Vtx$, is then given by the following equation:
+The total revenue of zone $i$ is equally distributed among the active retailers therein.
+Each active retailer in zone $i$ incurs a constant cost $\kappa_i > 0$ to operate.
+The profit of a retailer in zone $i$, which is a function of $\Vtx$, is then given by